obeidjad/drone_project_final/README.md

 # TESTING
--Testing compatibility between the image processing and sending constant V
+-Testing disable activation
+-Testing detecting doors using optical flow
+-Testing the Turning to a specified angle

 # Semi-Autonomous Drone Pilot